brennanaba/ABlooper/README.md

 ```

 This package requires PyTorch.
 If you do not already have PyTorch installed, you can do so following these <a href="https://pytorch.org/get-started/locally/">instructions</a>.

+PyRosetta is required for the refinement and side-chain prediction steps.
+If you so not have PyRosetta installed, it can be obtained from <a href="https://www.pyrosetta.org/">here</a>.

 ## Usage